msztylko/programming-from-ground-up/memory/README.md

 9. The processor can now handle the instruction using the newly-loaded memory and translation tables.

 To make the process more efficient, memory is separated out into groups called **pages**.
 When running Linux on x86 processors, a page is 4096 bytes of memory.
 All of the memory mappings are done a page at a time.

+## Getting More Memory

+If you try to access a piece of virtual memory that hasn’t been mapped yet, it triggers an error known as a **segmentation fault**, which will terminate your program.